Tom Ince: Stoke City

 Ince signed for newly relegated Championship club Stoke City on 24 July 2018 on a four-year contract for an initial fee of £10 million, which could rise to £12 million with add-ons.
 He made his Stoke debut on 5 August 2018 against Leeds United.
-Ince played 41 times for Stoke in 2018–19, scoring six goals as the Potters finished in a mid-table position of 16th.
+Ince played 41 times for Stoke in the 2018–19 season, scoring six goals as the Potters finished in a mid-table position of 16th.
 Stoke and Ince began the 2019–20 season in poor form as the team struggled under the management of Nathan Jones.
 Despite a change of manager, Ince continued to struggle to have an impact on the team and came in for heavy criticism after an anonymous performance against Wigan Athletic 30 June 2020 where he completed just one pass in 57 minutes.
 He scored in the next match a 4–0 win against Barnsley.
 He ended the campaign with three goals from 40 appearances as Stoke avoided relegation and finished in 15th position.

 On 1 February 2021, Ince joined Luton Town on loan for the remainder of the 2020–21 season.
 Five days later, he made his debut for the Hatters as a substitute for Harry Cornick in a 1–1 home league draw against Huddersfield Town.
 Ince made seven appearances for the Hatters before he suffered an ankle ligament injury.

 On 31 January 2022, Ince joined Reading on loan for the remainder of the 2021–22 season.
 Ince played 15 times for the Royals, scoring twice against Bournemouth and Swansea City.

 Ince was released by Stoke City at the end of the 2021–22 season.